 The psychic helps the kids come to terms with their gifts and teaches them to take away the fear, and the psychologist teaches the parents how to cope with their psychic children.
 The children also develop relationships with the other psychic kids so they no longer feel alone or like freaks.

 How would I use this information?
 A child character is easy enough to create after watching these children.
 So would a parent of a psychic child.

-Now let's extrapolate this information and imagine an adult who had a childhood like this.
+Now let's extrapolate from this information and imagine an adult who had a childhood like this.
 Fear of discovery would often be a major influence on an adult.
 She wouldn't trust easily because most people who find out about her gift consider her a freak.
 Authority figures would automatically be distrusted.
 Trust and the need to be accepted for what she is would be the central emotional issues in a romantic relationship.

 But what if the child grew up being totally open about her gift or if she "came out" as a psychic as an adult?

 This character would be very comfortable in her own skin.
 She'd know herself very well.
 Her sense of being apart from others would manifest itself in a certain flamboyance -- a look at me I'm different and I don't care what you think attitude.

 She would probably see her abilities as a gift rather than a curse, and she would use that gift to help others.

 In a romance, she would have problems thinking of changing to help the relationship work because she's worked so hard to be who she is.
 "Me" has always been more important than "us."